luckydye/luckydye/src/content/post/taskfile.md

 Keeping a consistent interface for running scripts across projects.
 Keeping the mental overhead of remembering how to start up a project locally as low as possible.

+From notes

+Its hard when there are different scripts and commands to run on every project.
+But at the same time, there are always better tools coming to the market.
+Taskfiles serve as a interface towards the developer.
+Behind those tasks, the tools actually used and run, can change independently from what command the developer actually types in.

+Npm scripts are not an alternative.
+They are too restrictive.

+Behind the scenes, tasks can run npm scripts, turbo pipelines, vite builds etc.

 ## How I use Taskfiles

 I settled on a couple standard tasks I define in every project with this dependency hierarchy: